- Remains of two men found in Civil War ship are being buried in Arlington National Cemetery

 In what seems like a real-life "CSI" episode, a military lab was able to narrow the remains' identities down to five or six men using DNA samples, facial reconstructions and bones -- but not to the individual sailors.
 With the measurements from the remains, examiners were able to determine scientifically the average height of the individuals and their age.
 One of the sailors' teeth had been worn away where he held a pipe his whole life.

 The researchers also had other clues like the items and clothing left with the two men, including buttons from a uniform, a gold ring, a comb, some coins and a pair of mismatched shoes.

 One of the sailors "had a different shoe on his left foot than he did on his right," said David Krop, the conservation project manager for the Monitor.
 "It is hard to explain why that is.
 One of the possible options is as these guys were leaving the ship the night of the sinking, it was chaotic, it was dark.
 Perhaps they just grabbed the nearest clothing they could find."

-The Monitor's 1862 battle against the Confederate ironclad CSS Virginia was perhaps the most famous naval engagement of the Civil War, signifying the end of wooden warships and the move to ironclad ones.
+'s 1862 battle against the Confederate ironclad CSS Virginia was perhaps the most famous naval engagement of the Civil War, signifying the end of wooden warships and the move to ironclad ones.
 The two ships traded point-blank shots at each other in the Battle of Hampton Roads before both withdrawing from the fight, each crew thinking the other had either been sunk or damaged enough to retire.

 On December 30, 1862, the Monitor was caught in a storm while being towed off Cape Hatteras, North Carolina.
 Although equipped with various engines and pumps, the ship couldn't keep up with the volume of water rushing in, and it sank to the bottom with 16 sailors.